codacy/docs/CONTRIBUTING.md

 1. Edit the file [`mkdocs.yml`](mkdocs.yml) and update the value of the variable `extra.version` to the new version of the chart.

-1. Build the documentation and make sure that the changes for the new chart and codacy-coverage-reporter versions are correct.
+1. Build the documentation and make sure that the changes for the new chart and <span class="skip-vale">codacy-coverage-reporter</span> versions are correct.

 1. Open a pull request with the changes and merge the branch into `master`.